Chapelle-Janson No. 1

 INFORMATION

-Church/Chapel: Prieuré de bénédictins, Eglise paroissiale Saint-Lézin
+Church / Chapel Name: Prieuré de bénédictins, Église paroissiale Saint-Lézin

-Church Patron Saints: St. Licinius of Angers [aka Lézin]
+Church Patron Saint(s): St. Licinius of Angers [aka Lézin]

-Location: Ille-et-Vilaine / Il-ha-Gwilen, Bretagne
+Site Location: Ille-et-Vilaine / Il-ha-Gwilen, Bretagne, France, Europe

 Directions to Site: La Chapelle-Janson is 5-7 km W of Fougères, about 30 km NE of Rennes up the N12.
 From Fougères take the D12 E